-The activity of CDK can be inhibited by two methods, either by blocking the ATP site, as is the case with seliciclib, or by inhibiting the substrate binding site on the cyclin protein.
+The activity of CDK can be inhibited by various methods, such as by blocking the ATP site, as is the case with seliciclib, or by inhibiting the substrate binding site on the associated cyclin protein.
 Preventing cyclin A from binding to its substrates results in cell cycle arrest and induces apoptosis in cancer cells.
 This was the subject of a two-year collaboration with AstraZeneca that concluded in mid-2003.
 We have retained all intellectual property rights associated with this program.